Facing decline, Japan's pachinko industry tries offering a clean, well-lighted place

 More than half of Dynam’s customers are older than 50, with just 9 percent younger than 30.
 But the number of youthful players has almost doubled from 5 percent in 2006.

-About 200 people queued at the recent grand opening of a Dynam parlor in Fuefuki city, 100 km (62 miles) west of Tokyo.
+About 200 people queued at the recent grand opening of a Dynam parlour in Fuefuki city, 100 km (62 miles) west of Tokyo.

-“I still remember the day I hit a jackpot and saw a very rare ― the best ― scene from the anime ‘Basilisk’.
-I was so happy,” said Osada, 21, who looks for machines that feature her favorite anime.
+“I still remember the day I hit a jackpot and saw a very rare the best scene from the anime ‘Basilisk’.
+I was so happy,” said Osada, 21, who looks for machines that feature her favourite anime.

 “Pachinko used to be just for men, but I like pachinko.
 I come alone, and just focus.”